melaniebrgr/learning-computer-science/03-web-assembly/01-introduction.md

 # WebAssembly (Wasm)

-## A binary instruction format for a stack-based virtual machine.
+## A binary instruction format for a stack-based virtual machine

 WebAssembly bytecode is encoded for a stack based virtual machine.
 A virtual machine is something that executes a specific set of possible instructions on specific data in a specific region of computer memory.